-At Ascend Fitness + lifestyle, we coach and support our clients using a wide range of eating styles.
-However, there are a few commonalities between all approaches:
+I coach my clients using a wide range of eating styles.
+However, there are a few basic principles that are worth mentioning:

-- • Skip products that make health claims (ex.
+- Avoid products that with ingredients unfamiliar, unpronounceable, and that have a ton of ingredients (more than 5-7).
+Skip products that make health claims (ex.
 Fruit Loops are a source of iron, etc.)

 Keep it simple.
 Eat wholesome foods without overdoing it.
 Exercise regularly (including strength training at least twice a week).
 Drink some water and get some sleep.
 Add purpose and passion to your life.